cssyphus/TamperMonkeyUserScripts/VanillaJSTooltips/Implementation_instructions.md

 `     $(document).ready(function (){ //all your code goes in here });`

-or just:

-`     $(function(){ //all your code goes in here });`

-   * Also, inside the above DOMContentLoaded/document.ready block, you must initialize the tooltip code on the element you want the tooltip used on:
+   * SO, inside the above DOMContentLoaded/document.ready block, you must initialize the tooltip code on the element you want the tooltip used on:

 ```
    document.addEventListener('DOMContentLoaded',() => {